 He needs a haircut, she silently pointed out only to realize that with all the wind her own hair must be a frightful mess.
 "My own wand is beechwood with a dragon heartstring core," she informed him as she slipped it from her sleeve and held it out to him.

 "I thought it wasn't good to hand over your wand to someone else," Harry asked, slightly confused by her actions which contradicted what she had just told him.

-"You allowed me to handle yours so I thought it only fair," Daphne told him as she wiggled the wand towards him to indicate that he should take it.
+"You allowed me to handle yours, so I thought it only fair," Daphne said as she wiggled the wand towards him to indicate that he should take it.

 "That's alright," Harry replied, drawing his hands up towards his torso and away from her wand.
 Daphne waited a minute more before shrugging and putting her wand away.

 They sat and talked for a while about school and what to expect.
 Daphne was shocked that he knew nothing about Hogwarts other than it was a school for witchcraft and wizardry.
 Sometimes they would sit in silence and just watch the countryside slip past them, and other times he would ask her about some aspect of the Wizarding world.
 He didn't ask questions about her and yet he didn't go on about himself either.